-Course Code Course Description NQF Credits NQF Level b) Elective Course 15 ARPL7032A Environmental Planning and Sustainable 20 9 ARPL7044A Community Participation in Urban Governance: Theories, Discourses and Practices 20 9 ARPL7074A Theory Politics and Governance of Extended Urbanisation 20 9 CIVN7020A Project Management in Developing Areas 20 9 c) A candidate must also pass a Research Report (ARPL7053A) yielding 90 credits at an NQF level 9 on a topic appropriate to the field of urban studies and approved by the Senate.
+Course Code Course Description Course Description NQF Level ho, in the opinion of the Senat aplete part of or all of the course 1 d graphic s kills, may be ARPL7052A Te chnologies and Techniques for t he Built Environment.
+3) In the field of Urban Management Programme Co de: FCA16 NQF Exit Level: 9 Plan Code: FFA URM60 Total NQF Credits: 180 Course Code Course Description NQF Credits NQF Level A candidate mu ust complete four core courses a nd one elective course: a) Core Courses 5 ARPL7010A Understanding Cities of the South 20 9 ARPL7040A Research Methods 10 9 ARPL7063A Governance and Municipal Governance and Municipal Planning 9 ARPL7071A Theory and Practice of Urba Theory and Practice of Urban Management 9 ARPL7032A Environmental Planning and Sustainable 20 9 ARPL7044A Community Participation in Urban Governance: Theories, 9 ARPL7074A Theory Politics and Governa Urbanisation Theory Politics and Governance of Extended Urbanisation 9 Project Management in Developing Areas c) A candidate must also pass a Research Report (ARPL7053A) yielding 90 credits at an NQF level 9 on a topic appropriate to the field of urban studies and approved by the Senate.